IABTechLab/uid2docs/api/v2/endpoints/post-token-generate.md

 ###  Unencrypted JSON Body Parameters

->IMPORTANT: You must include only one of the following parameters as a key-value pair in the JSON body of a request when encrypting it.
+You must include only one of the following parameters as a key-value pair in the JSON body of a request when encrypting it.

 | Body Parameter | Data Type | Attribute | Description |
 | :--- | :--- | :--- | :--- |